twosixlabs/acsploit/examples/STAC-airplan/Walkthrough.md

 ```

 We start the AirPlan server by running `start_server.sh` in the `challenge_program` directory, then we launch our XML bomb by running our modified `example_xmlmap.sh`.

-When we run this modified example script, we see an error because we have not uploaded a valid route map to the AirPlan server.
+We see an error claiming that we have not uploaded a valid route map to the AirPlan server.
 But did our attack impact the server's memory usage?
 Checking `htop`, we see that the Java process for `AirPlan_1` is below 100 MB of memory usage, so it seems AirPlan_1 may not be vulnerable to XML bombs.

-Similar programs might still be vulnerable to XML bombs.
-Let's try the same attack against AirPlan_5.
-Copy `example_xmlmap.sh` and `bomb.xml` into the airplan_5 `examples/` directory.
-Kill the airplan_1 server, run the airplan_5 `start_server.sh` script, and laaunch our attack with `example_xmlmap.sh`.
+Similar programs, though, might be vulnerable to XML bombs.
+Let's try the same attack against `AirPlan_5`.
+We copy `example_xmlmap.sh` and `bomb.xml` into the airplan_5 `examples/` directory.
+We kill the airplan_1 server, run the airplan_5 `start_server.sh` script, and laaunch our attack again with `example_xmlmap.sh`.

-This time, we get the same invalid route map error, but `htop`shows the JVM memory usage far exceeding our target value of 1024 MB.
+This time, we get the same invalid route map error, but `htop` shows the JVM's memory usage far exceeding our target value of 1024 MB.

-Note that the memory_impact refers to the approximate size of the expanded XML file, not the actual memory usage of a vulnerable XML parser.
+Note that the `memory_impact` value set in ACsploit refers to the approximate size of the expanded XML file, not the actual memory usage of a vulnerable XML parser.
 We can expect the memory usage to be at least as large as memory impact, but, as is the case here, it may be much larger.

 <img src="images/STAC-airplan/htop.png" class="center"  width="600">